 In the 1960s, the Teton County Historical Society was formed to actively collect and preserve the archives of Jackson Hole, including newspapers, photographs, correspondence, oral histories, and maps.
 The Historical Society was located a few blocks away in a collection of historic log cabins.
 These two organizations merged in 1989 to form one cohesive organization dedicated to the collection, preservation, and exploration of Jackson Hole’s history.

 Over the last 30 years or so, the JHHSM has grown and developed to include more educational activities, sophisticated exhibits, increased museum store sales, and improved research opportunities.
-The collection now includes more than 7,200 objects, 19,200 photographs, 8,200 records, 3,500 published and unpublished books, and 470 oral histories.
+The collection now includes more than 7,200 objects, 19,600 photographs, 8,200 records, 3,500 published and unpublished books, and 470 oral histories.
 Major accomplishments include digitizing a majority of the collection and integrating the collection into a digital database, consolidating a majority of the collection’s paper-based materials in the climate-controlled Stan Klassen Research Center, developing detailed exhibits and information on American Indians of the Greater Yellowstone area, creating an archaeology research and education program, and improving our online presence.